SquareGPS/navixy-api/docs/backend-api/resources/field_service/employee/index.md

     * `address` - string.
 Address of the location.
 * `personnel_number` - optional string.
 Max length is 15.
 * `tags` - array of int.
 List of tag ids.
+* `fuel_consumption` - decimal.
+Fuel consumption rate of employee's vehicle, measured in liters per 100 km.
+* `fuel_cost` - decimal.
+The cost of a liter of fuel used by employee's vehicle.

 ## API actions